HarryKingWork/vfs-visa-robot-main/README.md

-# vfs-visa-robot # new collaborator with Nicholas
+# vfs-visa-robot # new collaborator with Nicholas Harper

 - run `yarn` to install dependencies
 - update email credentials and service provider in [mailer.js](./mailer.js)